ohmpi/ohmpi/doc/source/source_rst/troubleshooting.rst

 We encourage users to report any issue, or bugs as an issue in the `official repository on GitLab <https://gitlab.com/ohmpi/ohmpi/-/issues>`_.
 Please have a look at existing open and closed issues before posting a new one.
-We've compiled here below a list of common issues and and explanations on how to fix them.
+We have compiled here below a list of common issues and and explanations on how to fix them.
+For issue with the hardware, make sure your board passes the hardware checks (:ref:`mb2024-test`, :ref:`mux2024-test`).

 Issue with the pulses between A and B
 =====================================